 Above: Playing Go Fish in the camper

-David: Low wind resistance is a big deal for us.
-We were so used to crawling back into a non insulated shell, so moving to small camper with heat and insulation was a big deal.
+Low wind resistance is a big deal for us.
+We were so used to crawling back into a non insulated shell, so moving to a small pop-up camper with heat and insulation was a big deal.
 It felt like a palace compared to what we had been doing.
-We didn’t want anything big.

 Above: Sunset on BLM land near the Flat Top Mountains, Colorado with their Hallmark